 We want our children to be curious about the world.
 To understand sustainable living and global citizenship.
 We seek to ignite a thirst for knowledge through engaging, inclusive lessons that are differentiated enabling all pupils to make progress academically, socially and spiritually.
-From this, our intent at Constantine Primary School is that our curriculum will enable every child to personally flourish, become solution focused global citizens, and as they progress into the next stage of their education, they have the requisite skills to be successful, independent and motivated learners.
+From this, our intent at Sky Primary and Eden Project Nursery is that the curriculum will enable every child to personally flourish, become solution focused global citizens, and as they progress into the next stage of their education they have the requisite skills to be successful, independent and motivated learners.